patitsas/solar-eclipse-timelapse-aligner/README.md

 python eclipse-aligner.py --input=example1/ --sun_radius=110 --circles=example1.json
 python eclipse-aligner.py --input=example2/ --sun_radius=141 --sun_threshold=75 --circles=example2.json
 ```
-The two commands to check the program is functioning will ask you if it can save the detection location information to example0.json, example1.json, etc; enter yes.
+The optional commands at the end are to check the program is functioning.
+It will ask you if it can save the detection location information to example0.json, example1.json, etc; enter yes.
 If everything is functioning smoothly, delete those files.

 If things are not running smoothly, check the contents of the json files.
 The filenames may appear in a different order and this is normal (Python dictionary).
 You want to check the numbers are the same for each filename.
 ```